stackus/goht/README.md

 The API that Templ presents is nice and easy to use, so I decided to replicate it in Hamlet.

 ## The Hamlet template
-Hamlet templates are files with the extension `.hmlt` that when process will produce a matching Go file with the extension `.hmlt.go`.
+Hamlet templates are files with the extension `.hmlt` that when processed will produce a matching Go file with the extension `.hmlt.go`.

-In these files you are free to write any Go code that you wish, and then drop into HAML mode using the `@hmlt` directive.
+In these files you are free to write any Go code that you wish, and then drop into Haml mode using the `@hmlt` directive.

 The following starts the creation of a SiteLayout template:
 ```haml